digideskio/archive/README.md

 	Environment::set('development', array('architecture' => true));
 	Environment::set('test', array('architecture' => true));

-If you are setting up a production site, add this line to your Apache virtual host file:
+If you are setting up a development site, add this line to your Apache virtual host file:

-	SetEnv LITHIUM_ENVIRONMENT "production"
+	SetEnv LITHIUM_ENVIRONMENT "development"

 To set up your filesystem, it is enough to:

 	cp app/config/bootstrap/filesystems-sample.php app/config/bootstrap/filesystems.php

-To set up the database, I prefer to use the original ruckusing migrations instead of the Lithium console command.
-First edit app/libraries/ruckusing-migrations/config/database.inc.php and add the details for the databse you want to use.
-Then:
+### Migrations

+To set up the database, you need to run all migration files against it.
+Migrations scripts are stored in `app/config/db/migrate/`.

+First, make a copy of the included ruckusing-migrations database file:

+    cp app/config/db/database.inc.php ruckusing.conf.php

+Edit the file, and fill in your database credentials again, and save it.
+Next, make a copy of the main ruckusing-migrations script:

-	cp app/config/db/migrate/* app/libraries/ruckusing_migrations/db/migrate
+	cp libraries/ruckusing-migrations/ruckus.php .

-	cd app/libraries/ruckusing_migrations
+Use the script to setup the database and run the migrations:

-	php main.php db:setup
+	php ruckus.php db:setup ENV=production
-	php main.php db:migrate
+	php ruckus.php db:migrate ENV=production

 Finally, navigate to the /login page of your new site.
 You will be prompted to create a new admin account.